 If you are a secure tenant of a local authority, you should be given written information to help you decide about the right to buy.

 In England, the government has also set up a call centre and a website to help you work out if you are eligible and to decide if buying your home is the right option for you.
-The call centre can be contacted on 0300 123 0913, and the website is at www.communities.gov.uk/righttobuy.
+The call centre can be contacted on 0300 123 0913 and you can get help of the Right to Buy website.

 If you exercise the right to buy and then sell the property within a certain period, you may have to repay some or all of the discount – check the rules with your local authority.